-Homeowners must arrange for their own trash hauler.
-All GARBAGE must be placed in garbage cans with lids, labeled with the street address of the owner.
+- 1. Homeowners must arrange for their own trash hauler.
+All GARBAGE must be placed in garbage cans with lids, labeled with the street address of the Owner.
 Garbage cans must be placed at the curb within 24 hours of a scheduled pick-up only and must be removed from the curb once garbage has been picked up.
-They must be stored either in your storage shed, garage or inside your backyard fence per Declaration Article VIII, Section 5 Page 13 All recycling must be placed in appropriate containers; no loose bags allowed.
-All cardboard must be secured.
-Yard Waste (Grass, leaves, brush, branches, ONLY- no trash, animal waste or non-organic items) will be picked up by our landscape contractor, usually beginning in April and ending in November.
+They must be stored either in your storage shed, garage or inside your backyard fence per Declaration Article VIII, Section 5 Page 13.
+All recycling must be placed in appropriate containers; no loose bags allowed.
+All cardboard must be secured. - 2.
+Yard Waste (Grass, leaves, brush, branches, ONLY- no trash, animal waste or non-organic items) will be picked up by our landscape contractor, usually beginning in April and ending in October.
 Watch for notices about scheduled pick-ups and place at the curb on the day of scheduled pick up only.
-Organic waste must be in paper recyclable bags marked with your address. (available at hardware stores, Wal-Mart, etc.) except for larger branches which may be placed separately, otherwise, the Landscaper will not collect them.
-Yard waste bags may not be left at the curb for more than 24 hours per Annual Report 2016-2017.

-3. Except for building materials placed in an approved location during the course of construction or repair of any approved improvements, NO lumber, metals, bulk materials, wood piles, rubbish, refuse, garbage, trash, or other waste material (all of which are referred to hereinafter as "Trash") shall be kept, stored, or allowed to accumulate outdoors.
-All such trash shall be kept within the Owner's garage or the Owner's Lot per 3/13/23 Resolution.

-a) Discarded or unwanted items of any type are considered trash as defined above and may not be placed at the curb for any purpose or for any length of time anywhere in Lake Country Village except for pick up with your normal trash on the normal scheduled garbage pick-up day.
+Organic waste must be in paper recyclable bags (available at hardware stores, Wal-Mart, etc.) except for larger branches which may be placed separately, otherwise, the Landscaper will not collect them. - 3.
+Except for building materials placed in an approved location during the course of construction or repair of any approved improvements, NO lumber, metals, bulk materials, wood piles, rubbish, refuse, garbage, trash, or other waste material (all of which are referred to hereinafter as "Trash") shall be kept, stored, or allowed to accumulate outdoors.
+All such trash shall be kept within the Owner's garage or the Owner's Lot per 3/13/23 Resolution. - a) Discarded or unwanted items of any type are considered trash as defined above and may not be placed at the curb for any purpose or for any length of time anywhere in Lake Country Village except for pick up with your normal trash on the normal scheduled garbage pick-up day.